-RAINFOREST for WILDLIFE is the APE Malaysia effort in reforestation work on several sites located along the Kinabatangan River.
-With humble beginnings in August 2008, it focuses on reconnecting fragmented forest of the Lower Kinabatangan Wildlife Sanctuary, establishing a continuous corridor for the diverse flora and fauna of this unique rainforest floodplain.
+RAINFOREST for WILDLIFE is APE Malaysia’s reforestation project that is carried out on several sites located along the Kinabatangan River.
+With humble beginnings in August 2008, it focuses on reconnecting fragmented forests of the Lower Kinabatangan Wildlife Sanctuary, establishing a continuous corridor for the diverse flora and fauna of this unique rainforest floodplain.

-A majority of reforestation sites along the Kinabatangan River are ex-logging sites, former log dumping sites, abandoned or alienated land or former agriculture land such as oil palm that have been returned for reforestation.
-The sites that APE Malaysia is working on are ex-logging and former log dumpsites.
+A majority of reforestation sites along the Kinabatangan River are ex-logging sites, former log dumping sites, abandoned or alienated lands, or former agricultureal lands (such as palm oil plantations) that have been converted into reforestation sites.
+The sites used for APE Malaysia’s reforestation project are ex-logging and former log dumpsites.

-Manpower for the Rainforest for Wildlife project comes from paying volunteers to the Borneo Wildlife Safari and Family Volunteering Adventure and students under the [email protected] Education Programmes.
+Manpower for the Rainforest for Wildlife project comes from paying volunteers of the Borneo Wildlife Safari and Family Volunteering Adventure programmes, as well as students under the [email protected] Education programmes.
 Students take part in a 7-day programme and volunteer programmes are for 2 weeks.
-Both students and volunteers help out in various reforestation works throughout the duration of their stay in the Kinabatangan.
+Both students and volunteers help out in various reforestation works throughout the duration of their stay in the Kinabatangan area.